cosbeyr/Data-Dilemmas/week-two/notes1.md

 # A Brief Introduction to Usable Security
 - historical look at papers that address user authentification and email encryption
 - study security systems to determine how important design is
-- debate exists over the role of interface changes versus more structual solutions in providing usable security
+- debate exists over the role of interface changes versus more structural solutions in providing usable security
 ---

 ### Case Studies